ShipChain/python-common/README.md

 This will throw an assertion if the response is not for the resource type `User` with id `4b56399d-3155-4fe5-ba4a-9718289a78b7` and with _at least_ the attribute username `example_user`.
-If the response includes _additional_ attributes that are not listed in the call to the assertions method, they are ignored.
+If the response includes _additional_ attributes that are not listed in the call to the json_asserter method, they are ignored.
 The methods check partial objects and do not require that every attribute in the response must be defined in the assertion.